naturale0/naturale0.github.io/_posts/2021-03-17-Statistical-Learning-3-Shrinkage-Estimators.md

-As a remedy for overdetermines systems and variable selection rule, I would like to cover shrinkage methods in this section.
+As a remedy for overdetermined systems and variable selection rule, I would like to cover shrinkage methods in this section.
 Especially, I would like to focus on ridge and lasso penalization.